musicislife727/demo-repo/README.md

 ## About

-This module can dynamically create public subnets, private subnets, a vpc, internet gateway, nat gateway, elastic ip, route tables, subnet associations, a load balancer (alb, nlb, or both) and an auto scaling group.
-The module uses Terraform's **_data source_** feature to fetch all AZs in whichever region you set in your provider block in your main.tf file.
+This module can dynamically create PUBLIC subnets, PRIVATE subnets, a custom VPC, Internet Gateway, NAT Gateway, Elastic IP (EIP), Route Tables, Subnet Associations, a Load Balancer (ALB, NLB, or both) and an Auto Scaling Group.
+The module uses Terraform's **_data source_** feature to fetch all AZs in whichever region you set in your provider block in your **main.tf** file.
 The subnets are then created from those AZs, mapped one-to-one starting from the first AZ in a region.

 <!-- This module creates a VPC with a dynamic amount of public/private subnets determined by the values of the variables 'PUBLIC_SUBNET_COUNT' and 'PRIVATE_SUBNET_COUNT -->

 ## Default Configuration

-The default configure for the module is to launch the following:
+The default configuration for the module is to launch the following:

 - **Custom VPC** - with your specified CIDR range.
-Default name is **customvpc**.
+Default name is **customvpc**

 Every other resource and the amounts that you desire must be EXPLICITLY defined using the following variables.